Ed Tittel

 In May, 1994, Ed left Novell to work full-time in his own business, LANWrights, Inc. Late that year, Ed had already established working relationships with Dawn Rader and Michael Stewart.
 These three became LANWrights first full-time employees when the company incorporated in 1997.
 Starting with a dozen books completed in 1994, the company has routinely completed 45 to 50-plus books per year since 1998, along with numerous other projects that have included online and classroom classes, magazine and Web articles, and various software tools.
 Ed continues to play an active role in analyzing the marketplace, acquiring new work, and promoting LANWrights expertise to publishers and training companies.

 Since 1987, Ed has been an active writer for the computer trade press.
-He has over 120 books to his credit, ranging from the best-selling HTML 4 For Dummies, 3rd Edition; co-authored with Natanya Pitts and Chelsea Valentine (IDG Books Worldwide, 2000) to the Exam Cram series, which he originated for The Coriolis Group (over 20 titles from LANWrights in this series are available).
-Ed has written a variety of texts on XHTML, XML, Java, VRML, and CGI programming (all for IDG Books Worldwide).
-He is also the principal author of the AP Professional Essentials series, co-authored with Margaret Robbins, which includes titles on network design, e-mail, Internet access, and computer telephony.
+He has over 120 books to his credit, ranging from the best-selling HTML 4 For Dummies, 4rd Edition; co-authored with Natanya Pitts and Chelsea Valentine (IDG Books Worldwide, 2003) to the Exam Cram 2 series, which he originated for The Coriolis Group (over 20 titles from LANWrights in this series are available); he now edits this series for Que Certification (a Pearson publishing imprint).
+Ed has written a variety of texts on Web topics--especially XML.

-When Ed is not writing, editing, teaching, consulting, or holding the reins at LANWrights, he is often holding the leash of Blackie, his 75 pound Labrador Retriever (and it's much harder to control that exuberant pup than it is to control the other stuff).
+When Ed is not writing, editing, teaching, consulting, or holding the reins at LANWrights, he is often holding the leash of Blackie, his 80 pound Labrador Retriever (and it's much harder to control that exuberant pup than it is to control the other stuff).
 Ed also likes to shoot pool, cook, and savor the occasional bottle of good red wine.
+He and his lovely wife, Dina (a recent arrival from the former Soviet republic of Kyrgyzstan) are expecting their first baby in late February, 2004.